This page contains a summary of the Kamo, Three Mile Bush and Whau Valley Structure Plan and a link to the full version of the document.

 Council has identified a piece of land on Springs Flat for both active and passive recreation.
 This is in recognition of the lack of such facility within the vicinity and also the needs of growing community on Pipiwai Road.
 The remainder of the study area should be retained as Countryside.

-To download the full version of the document, follow the link below.
+To download the full version of the document and accompanying map, select from the links below.

 Kamo, Three Mile Bush and Whau Valley Structure Plan [2.78mb]